-Under-cabinet lighting is added to kitchen cabinetry to provide two types of lighting; task and ambiance on the countertop area.
-Typically in the kitchen the underside of the wall cabinetry can be a dark shadowed area that makes working difficult, this is why the underside of cabinetry provides the ideal location for task lighting.
-Under-cabinet lighting will reduce these shadows by the cabinetry from the ceiling or pendent lighting.
-By Illuminating the backsplash this creates can help display your beautiful tile or stone and layer your lighting.
+Under-cabinet lighting is added to kitchen cabinetry to provide two types of lighting on the countertop area: task and ambiance.
+Typically in the kitchen the underside of the wall cabinetry can be a dark-shadowed area that makes working difficult.
+Under-cabinet lighting will reduce these shadows by illuminating the backsplas, which can help showcase your beautiful tile or stone and layer your lighting.
 The layering of lighting is a method of using all available lights in the kitchen and simply dimming them to create a layering effect for mood or ambiance.

 Under-Cabinet Lighting Types

-The best lighting fixtures can be purchased at your local lighting design centers, it is recommended that you allow a licensed electrician install the lighting in your home.
-The lighting availability from these suppliers may use one of three types lamps: LED, incandescent, or fluorescent.
+The best lighting fixtures can be purchased at your local lighting design centers.
+It is recommended that you hire a licensed electrician to install the lighting in your home.
+The lighting availability from these suppliers may use one of three types of lamps: LED, incandescent, or fluorescent.
 These types of lamps influence the performance of the lighting fixture; including the amount of light, the lamp's color, the life of the lamp or fixture, and the lamp's energy usage.
 Don't know which lamp is best for you?
 We recommend consulting your local electrician or lighting design store.

-LEDs have quickly become popular for a variety of task lighting uses because of their low energy use. these types of lights are the brightest, have the longest life span, but can cost up to three times more the incandescent lighting.
+LEDs have quickly become popular for a variety of task lighting uses because of their low energy use.
+These types of lights are the brightest, have the longest life span, but can cost up to three times more the incandescent lighting.
 Unlike incandescent and fluorescent lamps, LED lamps typically do not burn out, these lights usually have a 50,000 lamp hour rating.
 White LEDs can be a bluish-white in color appearance than incandescent lamps, though a warm-white LED that looks like the incandescent are becoming more common.
-White LEDs are generally available in the same color range as fluorescent lamps and can even be purchased in many other different colors such as; blue, red, orange, yellow and green.
-When selecting the lighting for your kitchen remodel, the best thing you should keep in mind is will this fit into my existing cabinetry configuration?
+White LEDs are generally available in the same color range as fluorescent lamps and can even be purchased in different colors such as; blue, red, orange, yellow and green.
+When selecting the lighting for your kitchen remodel, the best thing to consider is if it will fit into your existing cabinetry configuration?

-In conclusion I hope this article helped solve your decision making process when you go to make selections in your kitchen remodel.
+In conclusion I hope this article helps you as you go to make selections in your kitchen remodel.
 If you have any further questions please fell free to contact us at any time.